 Millions of BT landline customers could be in line for up to £500 if a new class action case is successful

-BT is facing a £600 million class action case after it's been claimed some 2.3 million customers have been overcharged for their landline since October 2015.
-The bid has been approved by the Competition Appeal Tribunal (CAT) and the case will now proceed to a full trial, although BT "strongly" denies the claims.
+BT is facing a £600 million class action case amid claims some 2.3 million customers have been overcharged for their landline since October 2015.
+The bid has been approved by the Competition Appeal Tribunal (CAT) and the case will now proceed to a full trial, though BT continues to deny the claims.

-Justin Le Patourel, founder of action group 'Collective Action on Land Lines' (Call), has been given permission by the CAT to bring forward the case, which centres around an old investigation by telecoms regulator Ofcom.
-In 2016, BT agreed to reduce its landline prices by £7/month following Ofcom concerns that some customers, often elderly or vulnerable, were getting poor value for money.
+The case, which is being brought by Justin Le Patourel – founder of action group 'Collective Action on Land Lines' (CALL) – centres around an old investigation by telecoms regulator Ofcom.
+In 2016, BT agreed to reduce its landline prices by £7 a month following Ofcom concerns that some customers, often elderly or vulnerable, were getting poor value for money.

-Despite BT decreasing the prices, Le Patourel believes the company owes compensation for the past alleged overpayments.
+Despite BT decreasing prices, Mr Le Patourel believes the company owes compensation to customers for past alleged overpayments.

-Mishcon de Reya, the law firm working on Le Patourel's behalf, argues that customers could be in line for payments of up to £500 each if the case is successful.
-But it's still early days and there's no indication as to how long it will take for a verdict to be reached.
-An initial hearing will take place on Tuesday 19 October.
+Mishcon de Reya, the law firm working on Mr Le Patourel's behalf, argues that customers could be in line for payments of up to £500 each if the case is successful.

 See our Broadband and TV guides for help finding the best deals.

-Millions of BT customers are expected to be covered by the class action
+Millions of BT customers are covered by the class action

-The class action will cover the following BT customers:
+The class action covers the following BT customers:

 - 'Voice-only' customers who had a BT landline service between October 2015 and April 2018, but did not receive a broadband service from BT or any other provider.